namanrajpal/flipfolio/README.md

 ## License

-© 2025 FlipFolio.
+© 2025 FlipFolios.
 All rights reserved.

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).